-Future policy related liabilities represent the expected (present value of) future cost of providing benefits in excess of the With-Profits Benefit Reserve, including the cost for the provision of options and guarantees, net of the planned deductions from policies for the costs of guarantees, options and smoothing.
-This item also includes cash flows relating to annual management charges and company expenses.
+Future policy related liabilities (FPRL) represent the expected present value of future cost of providing benefits in excess of the accumulated asset shares, including the cost for the provision of options and guarantees, net of the planned deductions from policies for the costs of guarantees, options and smoothing.

-A reinsurance arrangement with SWL exists for the with-profits business such that the Clerical Medical With-Profits fund (CMWP) of SWL receives premiums from SWE, and calculates and holds asset shares with an additional reserve to cover the cost of provision of guarantees, net of the planned deductions from policies for the costs of guarantees and smoothing.
+A reinsurance arrangement with SWL exists for the with-profits business such that the Clerical Medical With-Profits fund (CMWPF) of SWL receives premiums from SWE, calculates and holds asset shares with an additional reserve to cover the cost of provision of guarantees (FPRL), net of the planned deductions from policies for the costs of guarantees and smoothing.
 If guarantees bite, then the CMWP fund of SWL pays the difference rather than SWE.